RiderKirk/dotfiles/README.md

 - [ ] nvim
 - [ ] resolve alacritty and tmux redundancies
 - [ ] brightness and volume control hotkeys
+- [ ] incorporate the configurations used on my mac